fdu/lip/README.md

 ![](doc/images/desktop_on_smartphone.png)

-# Run Debian on your smartphone
+# Run Debian on your smartphone!

 ## Build images